persaucee/ClockGuard/README.md

 * Raw video feeds never leave the local device.
 * All database logs are append only to prevent tampering.

-Created By: Dave Persaud, Zachary Fernandez, Andrew Yastangacal,
+Created By: Dave Persaud, Zachary Fernandez, Andrew Yastangacal, Sabeeh Qureshi Roheemat Adebiyi